naturalisticbrain/research-journal/_sources/research/prettymouth.md

 **This project has been submitted to OHBN 2023 and presented as a poster in July 2023, Montreal, Canada.**

+### 02/19/2024 - 02/23/2024
+- since YC lost data, we only plotted the behavioral part this time
+- YC will recover/rerun the script to get data back + working on figures for next meeting

 ### 01/29/2024 - 02/02/2024
 - yay, payment issue solved and data collected! haven't got time to check the data yet; will start some work next week.